lucasmouilleron/dockerManager/README.md

 Thinking
 --------
+- On tester / client machines, use /etc/hosts or GasMask or HostMan so the production domain / URL points to the Docker server
+- Websites :
-- App environment at runtime for frontend webapps
+- Webapps : App environment at runtime ?